microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling HOL.md

     _Copying the access key_

-1. Find **controller.py** in this lab's "resources" folder and open it in the text or program editor of your choice.
+1. Open the file named **controller.py**, which is included in the [resources that accompany this lab](https://a4r.blob.core.windows.net/public/vm-scaling-resources.zip), in the text or program editor of your choice.

 1. In **controller.py**, replace *storage_account_name* on line 14 with the name of the storage account you created in Step 3, and replace *storage_account_key* on line 15 with the access key that is on the clipboard.
 Then save your changes and close the file.